• Skip to primary navigation

 The Standard Tuition Fees for Master’s Degrees

-The minimum regular program fee for a master’s degree is 5.0 tuition instalments which can consist of a combination of regular full and regular half-tuition instalments.
+The minimum regular program fee for a master’s degree is 5.0 tuition installments which can consist of a combination of regular full and regular half-tuition installments.

-One (1.0) additional regular tuition instalment will be assessed if a student remains registered after having paid 5.0 regular full tuition instalments (for a total regular tuition of 6.0).
+One (1.0) additional regular tuition installment will be assessed if a student remains registered after having paid 5.0 regular full tuition installments (for a total regular tuition of 6.0).

 Standard Tuition Fees for Doctoral Degrees

-The minimum regular program fee for a Ph.D. degree is 7.5 tuition instalments which can consist of a combination of regular full and regular half-tuition instalments.
+The minimum regular program fee for a Ph.D. degree is 7.5 tuition installments which can consist of a combination of regular full and regular half-tuition installments.

-For example, in the case of a full-time student, the minimum regular program fee is assessed in seven regular full tuition instalments followed by one regular half-tuition installment.
+For example, in the case of a full-time student, the minimum regular program fee is assessed in seven regular full-tuition installments followed by one regular half-tuition installment.

 Current fees schedule